Ankitechub/TextualVoice/README.md

 # TextualVoice
-Whether you're building an accessibility feature, creating voiceover content, or just looking to bring your text to life, this repository provides a simple interface for transforming text into high-quality speech.
-With support for various voicess, it's the perfect solution for anyone looking to add a vocal layer to their written content.
+This software provides a simple interface to convert text into high-quality speech, perfect for accessibility features, voiceovers, or bringing text to life.
+With support for various voices, it's an ideal solution for adding a vocal layer to your content.